drand/drand-docs/docs/about/00-drand-explained.md

 Randomness plays a crucial role in various aspects of modern life, from voting systems and traffic management to financial services.
 However, its most critical application is in cryptography.

-For example, WPA2, the widely used security protocol for Wi-Fi networks, relies on randomness.
-When a laptop connects to a Wi-Fi network, both the laptop and the Wi-Fi access point generate large random numbers to perform a secure handshake.
-This ensures that communications cannot be eavesdropped.
-If these random numbers were predictable, an attacker could intercept the connection.

 ## Current Randomness Generators

 Several systems have tried to provide strong randomness, but each has its limitations.
 As an example:

-- **NIST Randomness Beacon**: The NIST Randomness Beacon provides cryptographic randomness in real-time.
-However, it is centralized and not verifiable by the public, which poses trust and reliability concerns.
+- **NIST Randomness Beacon**: The United States' [National Institute of Standards and Technology (NIST)'](https://www.nist.gov/) has a project that aims to produce randomness by using quantum entanglement.
+While this is an excellent way to produce incredibly random numbers, there is no way for an end-user to verify that the numbers they are getting from NIST are random.
+Users have to trust that the system is providing genuinely random numbers.
+- Bitcoin is also able to [produce random numbers](https://eprint.iacr.org/2015/1015.pdf).
+However, the cryptocurrency is fairly centralized, with power coming from a handful of mining pools.
+- [Randhound](https://eprint.iacr.org/2016/1067.pdf) is the most robust random number generator created so far.
+It claims to be scalable, bias-resistant, unpredictable, verifiable, and decentralized.
+However, tests have shown that it offers probabilistic guarantees, meaning that an attacker could have the system lean towards favorable numbers.
+Randhound is also hard to set up and takes a while to generate an output.
+It is the conceptual predecessor of drand.

 ## Features of Good Randomness

-To prevent manipulation, a strong random-number generator should be:
+To prevent manipulation, a strong public random number generator should be:

 - **Unpredictable**: Impossible to predict the next number.
-- **Publicly Verifiable**: Anyone can verify the randomness.
+- **Publicly Verifiable**: Anyone can verify the randomness is really random.
 - **Bias-Resistant**: Cannot be influenced to produce specific outcomes.
 - **Decentralized**: Produced by a set of independent, unrelated parties.
 - **Always Available**: Reliably capable of providing random numbers.